-CUET and Board Exams have become two important events in a student's academic journey, each serving different purposes.
-Explore the key differences between CUET UG and Board Exams, including their syllabus, exam patterns, and preparation strategies, here on this page.
+The exam dates for both CUET UG and Board exams have been released.
+These exams are important for a student's academic journey, but they have different purposes.
+Explore key differences between CUET UG and Board Exams, including their syllabus, exam patterns and preparation strategies, here on this page.
 Also, find tips to balance both exams effectively.

 - CUET vs Board Exams: Purpose and Focus